Maihouahang/Crowdfunding_ETL/README.md

   After importing all the files, you can run each "SELECT*FROM" codes for each table and get the results to pull on up on your end.

   The "ALTER TABLE" codes do not need to be run as they were imported from creating a diagram with the QuickDBD website.
-If you would like to see how the diagram turned out, you can view the image crowdfunding_diagram.png
+If you would like to see how the diagram turned out, you can view the image crowdfunding_diagram.png located in the resources folder

 References